husam287/tangent-shopping-cart/README.md

-# Tangent Shop - E-commerce App
+# Tangent Shop - E-commerce Mobile App

 Tangent Shop is a React Native e-commerce app built with Expo, designed to provide users with a seamless shopping experience.
 This project implements various features integrates fake data from [[Dummy JSON](https://dummyjson.com/)].